akvorado/akvorado/docs/configuration.md

 file format][], one for AS numbers, one for countries.
 If no database is provided, the component is inactive.
 It accepts the following keys:

-- `asndatabase` tells the path to the ASN database
+- `asn-database` tells the path to the ASN database
-- `countrydatabase` tells the path to the country database
+- `country-database` tells the path to the country database

 [MaxMind DB file format]: https://maxmind.github.io/MaxMind-DB/